 Paula Varnes Fussell, Vice President for Human Resource Services

-In keeping with past practice, the university will be closing for the holiday period of December 24, 2010, through January 2, 2011.
-The holiday closing period is designed to offer departments the flexibility to close or significantly reduce staffing during the holiday season as decided by the appropriate vice presidents working with deans, directors, and department chairs in their areas.
+In keeping with past practice, the university will be closing for the holiday period of December 25, 2012, through January 1, 2013.
+The holiday closing period is designed to offer departments the flexibility to close or significantly reduce staffing during the holiday season.
+Although December 24 is not a holiday, employees may use vacation leave that day with the permission of their supervisors.

-For planning purposes, I recommend that you initiate discussions to determine to what extent departments and work units will be closed during the December 26 through December 30 time period.
-I also recommend that you identify those employees who will be designated “essential,” determine whether USPS employees will be required to take time off during this period, and share this information with employees in your area.
-Additional information on the holiday closing period and the holiday schedule may be found on the Human Resource Services web site via the following link: http://www.hr.ufl.edu/leave/holidays.asp
+For planning purposes, I recommend that you initiate discussions to determine to what extent departments and work units will be closed during the December 26 through December 31 time period, identify those employees who will be designated “essential” and share this information with employees in your area.
+Additional information on the holiday closing period, as well as the holiday schedule for 2013, may be found on the Human Resource Services website at: http://www.hr.ufl.edu/leave/holidays.asp.

 For additional information, please contact Leave Administration at (352) 392-2477 or email@example.com.